web-infra-dev/awesome-rspack/README.md

 - [@rsbuild/plugin-vue2-jsx](https://github.com/rspack-contrib/rsbuild-plugin-vue2-jsx): Provides support for Vue 2 JSX / TSX syntax.
 - [rsbuild-plugin-vue-inspector](https://github.com/hunghg255/rsbuild-plugin-vue-inspector): Allows automatic jumping to the local IDE when clicking on a browser element.
 - [rsbuild-plugin-vue-legacy](https://github.com/skymoonya/rsbuild-plugin-vue-legacy): Support for Vue versions below 2.7 by setting an alias for `vue`.
+- [rspack-plugin-svg](https://github.com/fuxichen/rspack-plugin-svg): Rsbuild plugin to load SVG files as Vue components, using SVGO for optimization.

 #### For Preact